MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ne-eaptypes-eap_attribute_type.md

 <tr>
 <td>8</td>
 <td>8</td>
-<td>Length: 1 byteThe MPPE key length.
+<td>Length: 1 byte The MPPE key length.
 This field always has a value of 32.

 </td>
 </tr>
 <tr>
 <td>9</td>
 <td>40</td>
-<td>Length: 32 bytesThe MPPE key.
+<td>Length: 32 bytes The MPPE key.
 The field contents are as follows:<ul>
 <li>For MPPE send keys   used on a client, this field contains the first 32 bytes (bytes 0-31) of the master session key (MSK). </li>
 <li>For MPPE send keys used on a server, this field contains the second 32 bytes (bytes 32-63) of the MSK.</li>
 <li>For MPPE receive keys   used on a client, this field contains the second 32 bytes (bytes 32-63) of the MSK. </li>